Josef37/KickoffPractice/README.md

 - If you don't want the plugin to start when resetting freeplay, uncheck "Restart on Freeplay Reset".
 - "Time before back to normal": This settings affects how much time after hitting the ball is still considered a kickoff.\
   This also affects recording length.
 Changing this setting won't update old recordings (obviously).
+- "Show Speedflip Trainer" will enable the [Speedflip Trainer Plugin](https://bakkesplugins.com/plugins/view/286) overlay.
+Install the Speedflip Trainer Plugin to actually configure the values in the display.\
+  I only ported the applicable features of this plugin (for example the automatic game speed adaption got lost).
+Make sure to check out the original, too.

 ## Technical Details